Chia Y. Lee

 OverviewAI-generated summary

-Chia Y. Lee is a Professor in the Department of Microbiology & Immunology at the University of Arkansas for Medical Sciences.
-Her research focuses on the molecular mechanisms of bacterial pathogenesis, particularly in *Staphylococcus aureus*.
-Dr. Lee has received federal funding from the NIH/National Institute of Allergy and Infectious Diseases for two projects, totaling $457,500.
-The first grant, for $228,000, supports her work on the characterization of a novel *S. aureus* biofilm polysaccharide.
-The second grant, for $229,500, investigates the modulation of the Agr system by the ClpC chaperone in *S. aureus*.
+Chia Y. Lee's research focuses on the molecular mechanisms underlying *Staphylococcus aureus* infections, particularly the regulation of virulence factors and the formation of bacterial biofilms.
+Lee has received federal funding from the National Institute of Allergy and Infectious Diseases (NIAID) for two grant awards totaling $457,500.
+One award supports research into the characterization of a novel *S. aureus* biofilm polysaccharide, while the other investigates the modulation of the Agr system by the ClpC chaperone in *S. aureus*.

-Her recent publications include studies on the characterization of an *N*-acetylgalactosamine-containing surface polysaccharide in *Staphylococcus aureus*, the development of a rat model for orthopedic implant-associated infections to identify staphylococcal biofilm proteins, and the regulation of the staphylococcal capsule by SarZ in a SigA-dependent manner.
-Dr. Lee's work has been recognized with a designation as a high-impact researcher, evidenced by her h-index of 37 and over 4,600 total citations across her 60 publications.
-She actively leads a research group and collaborates with other researchers at the University of Arkansas for Medical Sciences, including Ravi Kr.
-Gupta and Matthew A. Jorgenson.
+Published work includes studies on the characterization of an *N*-acetylgalactosamine-containing surface polysaccharide in *S. aureus*, the development of a rat model for orthopedic implant-associated infections to identify staphylococcal biofilm proteins, and the regulation of the staphylococcal capsule by SarZ, which was found to be SigA-dependent.
+Lee's scholarship metrics include an h-index of 37, with 63 total publications and over 4,855 citations.
+Key collaborators at the University of Arkansas for Medical Sciences include Mei G. Lei, Ravi Kr.
+Gupta, Matthew A. Jorgenson, and Emily J. Robbs.

 Metrics